watsonkp/oauth-client/README.md

 Check with `grep -r CHANGEME .`.

 ## Inspiration
-James Kettle's research into web cache vulnerabilities motivated me to gain practical experience with web cache's and Varnish.
+James Kettle's research into web cache vulnerabilities motivated me to gain practical experience with web caches and Varnish.